-These four post-production courses focus on the many aspects of the post-production process.
+These post-production courses focus on the many aspects of the post-production process.
 Students are exposed to the important stage of color correction, how to create different looks within scenes, and adjust all aspects of the film to get a perfect overall look.
-Students learn how to achieve looks within the editing software and are introduced to additional tools available on the market.
+Students learn how to achieve looks within the editing software and introduced to additional tools available on the market.
 Students are introduced to creative titling and various visual effects techniques that can be achieved by editing software.
 In addition, students get an introduction to creative possibilities available in Adobe After Effects, a staple program in post-production houses.
-Finally, students learn the power of the film score by writing a genre script and working with the music supervisor.
-Students learn how score impacts the emotions, and how and when to use music scores.